mitre/rhapsode/README.md

 Enjoy!

-Much more work remains.
-Including documentation.  :)
+Much more work remains. :)

+See an initial draft of a Users Guide under [here](https://github.com/mitre/rhapsode/tree/master/documentation).

 See a preprint of "EXPLORATORY SEARCH FOR FILTERING AND TRIAGE", our upcoming JASIST [article](https://www.mitre.org/sites/default/files/publications/pr-16-1413-collaborative-exploratory-search-nformation-filtering-preprint.pdf),